The Crime and Punishment of Animal Abuse

 Perhaps the media’s attention growth has been spurred on by the dog-fighting escapades of disgraced quarterback Michael Vick, or there may just be an increase in the abuse of animals.
 One thing is certain; the media has given more attention to injustices perpetrated on animals, whether they were family pets or animals being led to slaughter.

-A few weeks prior to the surfacing of the Marine video, The Food and Drug Administration recalled 143 million pounds of meat because of heinous abuse and violations that occurred at the Hallmark/Westland Meat Company in Chino, California.
+A few weeks prior to the surfacing of the Marine video, The Food and Drug Administration recalled 143 million pounds of meat because of factory farm abuses and violations that occurred at the Hallmark/Westland Meat Company in Chino, California.
 In short, the plant violated regulations by systematically torturing cattle that were too weak, injured or ill to stand, and in turn endangered millions of children who consumed the contaminated meat used in school meals.

 The common denominator of these stories is that they involve the appalling abuse of animals.
 There seems to be a feeling among the perpetrators of animal abuse that the torture and killing of animals is acceptable behavior in (our) society.
 I would say this is in great part due to the fact that ineffectual punishment is imposed upon those guilty of animal abuse.